 Objective Implementation Activities collection, and disposal options c.
-Encourage government to government (e.g., multi-county) and public/private in rural and underserved areas partnerships to establish cost-effective collection and disposal options Goal 3: Measure Regional Materials Management and Waste Reduction Efforts a.
+Encourage government to government (e.g., multi-county) and public/private in rural and underserved areas partnerships to establish cost-effective collection and disposal options Goal 3: Measure Regional Materi als Management and Waste Reduction Efforts a.
 Measure and track progress and impacts of source reduction and reuse; recycling Encourage survey and evaluation and composting; energy recovery; and treatment and disposal programs techniques to establish baselines b.
 Develop regional reporting system to mirror TCEQ and USEPA models to and effectively track waste enhance data collection and reporting at the regional level reduction c.
 Support statewide and regional efforts to establish and update waste generation, reduction, reuse, recycling, and discard rates Encourage the maintenance and a.
-Support source reduction and reuse; recycling and composting; and energy expansion of disposal and recovery initiatives to reduce additional landfill capacity needs processing capacity to meet the needs of the region Goal 4: Support and Encourage Innovative Technologies for Other Waste a.
+Support source reduction and reuse; recycling and composting; and energy expansion of disposal and recovery initiatives to reduce additional landfill capacity needs processing capacity to meet the needs of the region Goal 4: Support and Encourage I nnovative Technologies for Other Waste a.
 Identify and provide opportunities to incentivize private sector to transition to innovative technologies that reduce or process emerging waste streams (e.g., Encourage innovative tires, electronic waste, batteries, lightbulbs, etc.) technologies to reduce, manage, b.
 Encourage pilot programs and partnerships with local governments and private and process emerging waste sector to demonstrate viability, feasibility, and cost effectiveness of technologies streams c.
 Promote innovative approaches to establish new product markets through development of technologies and processes that maximize waste value and create economic opportunity Goal 5: Promote Public and Priva ate Sector Partnerships a.
 Provide support and development of regional resources and information Increase coordination between exchange for local governments focused on the waste management hierarchy cities and counties organizational b.
 Encourage and support government to government and public/private entities to address solid waste partnerships to address solid waste needs needs c.
 Provide and maintain regional reduce, reuse, and recycling resource clearinghouse Increase coordination between a.
 Provide support and development of regional illegal dumping resources and cities and counties organizational information exchange for local governments focused on illegal dumping entities to reduce illegal dumping prevention and enforcement

-Objective Implementation Activities b.
+Implementation Activities b.
 Expand waste collection opportunities and provide enhanced resident and private sector education in rural and underserved areas c.
-Encourage collaboration among rural communities to create efficient and cost- effective recycling collection and material recovery processing d.
+Encourage collaboration among rural communities to create efficient and costeffective recycling collection and material recovery processing d.
 Encourage funding of initiatives such as the Closed Loop Fund to increase source reduction and reuse, and recycling and composting e.
 Encourage regional, multi-governmental, and local/neighborhood clean-up events in rural and underserved areas through diverse partnerships f.
 Create collaborations with public and private sectors to increase recycling and material recovery g.
-Provide and maintain regional illegal dumping resource clearinghouse and information resources Evaluate that applicants for state a.
-Follow recommended Permit Application Review process as outline in Regional permits demonstrate compliance and Local Review of MSW Facility Applications with the adopted regional solid b.
-Encourage and support adoption and update of county siting ordinances waste plan c.
-Provide recommendations for conformance with the RSWMP a.
-Maintain and update the closed and abandoned landfill inventory as new information is received from local governments or owners/operates and/or as Maintain and update the Closed landfills are closed and Abandoned Landfill b.
-Respond to information requests for closed and abandoned landfill inventory, Inventory maintain closed and abandoned landfill records, and update and maintain online inventory and print resources c.
+Provide and maintain regional illegal dumping resource clearinghouse and information resources a.
+Follow recommended Permit Application Review process as outline in Regional and Local Review of MSW Facility Applications b.
+Encourage and support adoption and update of county siting ordinances c.
+Provide recommendations for conformation with the RSWMP and land use compatibility in counties in the region with no siting ordinance and extraterritorial jurisdictions of cities a.
+Maintain and update the closed and abandoned landfill inventory as new information is received from local governments or owners/operates and/or as landfills are closed b.
+Respond to information requests for closed and abandoned landfill inventory, maintain closed and abandoned landfill records, and update and maintain online and print resources c.
 Maintain and update notification process on new site closure and development over former landfills